scoop206/chef-polipo_appliance/README.md

 [Polipo](http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/) is a "a small and fast caching web proxy"

-This cookbook uses polipo to create an appliance VM for http caching.
+This cookbook uses polipo to create an appliance VM for local caching of RPM and deb packages.
-This can be useful for Vagrant testing if you are having to dowload the same RPMs or deb packages repeatedly.
+This can save time if you're having to converge multiple times and it's pulling down the same packages again and again.

-You can either use it standalone, or within a chef-repository.
+You can either use it standalone, or within a chef repository.
-It is more convenient within a repo, and is even more convenient if you use it with Jamie.
+It is more convenient within a repo, and is even more convenient if you use it with [Jamie](http://github.com/jamie-ci).

 Any chef clients with recipe\[polipo::client\_proxy\] in their run list will proxy their package downloads via the polipo appliance.